Crown Jewel (2019): Reception

 The event received mixed to positive reviews.
 While the event as a whole was praised as a step-up from their previous shows in Saudi Arabia, Lesnar vs. Velasquez and Fury vs. Strowman were generally panned.
 The Universal Championship match polarized reviewers, while approving of the decision to have Wyatt win, they also unanimously lamented that the title change didn't take place at Hell in a Cell earlier the same month.
 The Daily Express noted that fan reaction to Fury vs. Strowman was notably negative.

 Adam Silverstein and Jack Crosby of CBS Sports gave a mixed review, giving particular praise to Mansoor vs. Cesaro and stating "While it is obvious WWE is pushing and putting over Mansoor due to the Saudi Arabia relationship, you cannot take away his effort.
-Mansoor looked like a real-deal future superstar for WWE, and Cesaro did a tremendous job calling the entire match and putting the youngster over."
-They gave a C rating to both Lesnar vs. Velasquez and Fury vs. Strowman, stating that the first was "failing to let Velasquez get somewhat over was confusing" and that Fury vs. Strowman "was never going to be a good match, but Fury did well enough."
+Mansoor looked like a real-deal future superstar for WWE, and Cesaro did a tremendous job calling the entire match and putting the youngster over".
+They gave a C rating to both Lesnar vs. Velasquez and Fury vs. Strowman, stating that the first was "failing to let Velasquez get somewhat over was confusing" and that Fury vs. Strowman "was never going to be a good match, but Fury did well enough".

-Heavy.com called the event "A mixed bag.
+Elton Jones of Heavy.com called the event "A mixed bag.
 On one hand, you had quality bouts such as Mansoor vs. Cesaro, Team Hogan vs. Team Flair, the tag team gauntlet contest and AJ Styles vs. Humberto Carrillo.
-But then you have to consider the other half of this show, which was filled with terrible matches that garnered the most hype going into them."
+But then you have to consider the other half of this show, which was filled with terrible matches that garnered the most hype going into them".
 John Powell of Canoe.com gave a positive review of the event, rating it 8 out of 10.
 Most praise went to the tag team turmoil match, Mansoor vs. Cesaro and Styles vs. Carrillo, all of which he gave a score of 8 out of 10, but gave bad ratings to both Lesnar vs. Velasquez and Fury vs. Strowman, calling them "[matches] that nobody except the WWE cared about".